-Today’s investor profile is about a 45-year-old physician from Chicago who also writes as DocG over at diversefi.com.
+Today’s investor profile is about a 45-year-old physician from Chicago known as DocG of the Earn & Invest podcast and the blog diversefi.com.
 I met DocG in-person at a CampFi event, and we instantly hit it off.
 He’s a fascinating, thoughtful person.

 In this interview, you’ll get a glimpse into DocG’s personal journey to financial independence.
 He invests in real estate (condos to be exact), and he also holds other traditional assets.
 But even more valuable, I think you’ll gain some insight into DocG’s perspective on life.
 As a physician and director of a hospice care facility, he has an interesting view of what matters most in life.

 What hobbies do you enjoy?
 What do you do for fun?

 I love to write, exercise, read

 [Chad: That pretty much nails my hobbies these days, too!
 I’d add in travel and a healthy dose of make-believe play being a fairy or unicorn with my 5 and 7-year-old daughters!]

 I used to run a website selling artwork.

 Do you have plans for financial independence/retirement?
 Or have you already reached financial independence?